 What is the climate like?

-The South has three distinct regions that vary in climate and seasons.
+The South has two distinct regions that vary in climate and seasons.
 The weather is sunny and can be very warm or hot, day and night.

-The Piedmont (North Carolina; Tennessee; Kentucky; Virginia and West Virginia plus the mountains and foothills of Arkansas and South Carolina) have similar temperatures in the Spring and Summer as the Deep South, yet can be cooler in the mountainous areas.
+The Piedmont (North Carolina; Tennessee; Kentucky; Missouri; Virginia and West Virginia plus the mountains and foothills of Arkansas and South Carolina) have similar temperatures in the spring and summer as the Deep South, yet can be cooler in the mountainous areas.
 Autumn leaves bursts into a colorful blaze of reds, oranges and yellows with temperatures at a pleasant 17°C or 63°F. Winter brings cooler temperatures, even overnight frost and occasional, but rare, snow (average temperature 7°C or 44°F).